gbdixg/gbdixg.github.io/_posts/2019-01-12-diy-wireless-suppression.md

 ### Custom solution using WMI and PowerShell

-[WMI Events](https://docs.microsoft.com/en-us/windows/desktop/wmisdk/receiving-a-wmi-event) allow software and scripts to respond to changes in the state of a Windows device.
+[WMI event subscriptions](https://docs.microsoft.com/en-us/windows/desktop/wmisdk/receiving-a-wmi-event) allow software and scripts to respond to changes in the state of a Windows device.
 Permanent subscriptions persist across reboots.
 To create a WMI event permanent subscription, you need to create the following (administrative rights required):

 * An Event Filter
 * An Event Consumer